Perspective | With ‘Alma’s Way’ on PBS Kids, Afro-Latino children finally have characters they can relate to

 Q: I noticed there is a mixture of both English and Spanish being spoken in Alma’s Way.
 Why is that?

 A: Because [the audience will] see other cultures.
 They’ll see that Alma speaks Spanish every once in a while, and they’ll see that Abuelo speaks mostly Spanish.
 We’ll see the fact that we’re a mixture of cultures.
 For example, I found myself writing characters named Tia Gloria And Uncle Nestor — one in English and one in Spanish.
-Abuelo and Granny Ysa (and by the way, I play Granny Ysa, named after my mother).
+Abuelo and Granny Isa (and by the way, I play Granny Isa, named after my mother).
 But I said, and PBS said, “Well, why aren’t they called Abuelo and Abuela?”
 Well, and I thought, “Oh, let me think why.
 Why did I do it that way?”
 And I realized that it’s because I lived in a bicultural world … that there was a little of this and a little of that, and that comes out.
 And I think that kids will see that.
 In the same way that I like aguinaldo, and buena and salsa and Ismael Rivera, but I also love Smokey Robinson and Stevie Wonder and everything that came out of Motown.
 And so, I hope to reflect that [biculturalism] in the show.

 Q: What are you hoping children pick up on as a result of watching “Alma’s Way”?